leonardo-va/mosquito-BayesianInverse/reportNotes.md

 Can also try to remove the initial value from parameters and handle it differently.
 That would be -9 dimensions.

 Stan has a burn in period of 1k samples per chain.

+**Ode solvers in stan**
+We want to change the accuracy of the solvers to decrease cost of samples, or to use multilevel schemes.
+Stan only has adaptive samplers, so we cant control stepsize.
+But Accuracy and a max number of steps can be adjusted.
+Standard relative and absolute accuracies are 10^(-6), and max number of steps are 1 mil.
+I reduced the max steps to 5k, and the accuracies to 10^(-2).
+Sampling seems a lot faster now, but lets wait results.